boecker-lab/docs.sirius.github.io/docs/_pages/admins.md

 * CANOPUS compound class prediction

 ## Connections needed to run online features
-Two servers need to be reachable for SIRIUS to work properly; the login server (`https://auth0.bright-giant.com`) and the web service itself.
+Three servers need to be reachable for SIRIUS to work properly; the login server (`https://auth0.bright-giant.com`), the license server (`https://gate.bright-giant.com`) and the web service itself.
-Whereas the login server is the same for the commercial and the non-commercial (provided by FSU Jena) versions of the web service, the URL of the web service itself might vary for different subscriptions.
-Further, there are a few additional URLs that might be requested for debugging and error reporting purposes, e.g. if the web service or the login server are not reachable.
-These URLs are **optional** and are **not** needed for SIRIUS to work properly.
-However, error messages regarding connection issues might be misleading if the optional URLs are blocked.
+Whereas the login server and the license server are the same for the commercial and the non-commercial (provided by FSU Jena) users/subscriptions, the URL of the web service itself might vary for different subscriptions.
+Further, there is an additional URLs that might be requested for debugging and error reporting purposes, e.g. if the web service or the login server are not reachable.
+This URL is **optional** and are **not** needed for SIRIUS to work properly.
+However, error messages regarding connection issues might be lest informative if the optional URL is blocked.
+The URL needed for the web service will be provided via the authetication servive as part of your access token.
+The URL of the web service will be displayed in the connection check panel when a valid license was found/selected after logging in.

 ### Non-Commercial Version (FSU Jena)
 #### Mandatory: